Teniloxazine

 Teniloxazine (Lucelan, Metatone), also known as sufoxazine and sulfoxazine, is a drug which is marketed in Japan.
 Though initially investigated as a neuroprotective and nootropic agent for the treatment of cerebrovascular insufficiency in the 1980s, it was ultimately developed and approved as an antidepressant instead.
 It acts as a potent norepinephrine reuptake inhibitor, with fair selectivity over the serotonin and dopamine transporters, and also behaves as an antagonist of the 5-HT2A receptor.

+Synthesis

+Amide formation between 1-(Benzylamino)-3-{2-[(thiophen-2-yl)methyl]phenoxy}propan-2-ol [62473-86-3] (1) and Chloroacetylchloride [79-04-9] (2) gives PC13682456 (3).
+In the presence of sodium metal closing of the ring morpholine occurs to give PC13682470 (4).
+Lactam reduction with lithium aluminium hydride affords 4-Benzyl-2-({2-[(thiophen-2-yl)methyl]phenoxy}methyl)morpholine [62473-77-2] (5).
+Treatment with Ethyl chloroformate [541-41-3] (6) gives the urethane and hence 4-Ethoxycarbonyl-2-[2-(2-thenyl)-phenoxymethyl]morpholine, PC21482171 (7).
+Hydrolysis of the carbamate in the presence of barium hydroxide completes the synthesis of Teniloxazine (8).

+Alternately, base reaction between 1-[2-(2-thenyl)phenoxy]-2,3-epoxypropane [55506-46-2] (9) and 2-Aminoethyl hydrogen sulfate [926-39-6] (10) is another way to perform the synthesis.